▄▄▄▄· ▪ ▄▄▄▄▄▄▄▌ ▄▄ • ▐█ ▀█▪██ •██ ██• ▪ ▐█ ▀ ▪ ▐█▀▀█▄▐█· ▐█.▪██▪ ▄█▀▄ ▄█ ▀█▄ ██▄▪▐█▐█▌ ▐█▌·▐█▌▐▌▐█▌.▐▌▐█▄▪▐█ ·▀▀▀▀ ▀▀▀ ▀▀▀ .▀▀▀ ▀█▄▀▪·▀▀▀▀

 Imagine this.
 It’s been a couple of months since you upgraded your trusty laptop with a good old SSD, the speed is fair but there’s just something wrong.
 Hibernation is taking ages, but why?
 You rip your firmware apart and find out they’ve crippled your S-ATA controller..

-This hardened machine is a marvel of thermal design: the entire case is IP54 waterproof, and has MIL-STD 810F impact resistance, meaning that the entire system is only passively cooled.
+This hardened machine has an interesting thermal design: the entire case is IP54 and MIL-STD-810F rated for waterproofing and impact resistance, meaning that the entire system is only passively cooled.
 Chipsets and CPUs tend to get hot, and although a particular choice of low-power CPU is often easy, a chipset is better off throttled in cases of extremely tight thermal design.

 As it appears, the S-ATA controller inside the CF-19’s ICH9M chipset is normally capable of Gen 2 (3.0 Gb/s) performance, but only performs at Gen 1 (1.5 Gb/s).
 So how did they pull this off?

-From a firmware engineer’s point-of-view, the solution is quite easy: just throttle it at the lowest system level.
-The datasheet shows us how:
+From an electric engineer’s point-of-view, the solution can be quite easy: just throttle the entire system to reduce its thermal output.
+The chipset datasheet shows us how:

 Now, UEFI firmwares are built using elaborate development kits from companies such as American Megatrends or Phoenix Technologies, and contain vendor-specific driver code in something called the Driver eXecution Environment.